 - If someone hugs, kisses or touches you where you do not want to be hugged, kissed or touched, it is OK to say, “NO!”, then we always tell a grownup.

-- If someone touches you where you do not want to be touched, it is NEVER THE KID’S FAULT!
+- If someone touches you where you do not want to be touched, it is NEVER YOUR FAULT!

-Younger children (pre-kindergarten – 2nd grade) participate in a puppet show with Green Bear or Tiffy Bear.
+Younger children (preschool through second grade) participate in a puppet show with Green Bear or his sister, Tiffy Bear.
 First and second grade students are also read a story about Meagan or Joey, two young characters who were touched where they did not want to be touched and received help.
 Older children, instead of the puppet show, complete age-appropriate fun books that discuss primary sexual abuse prevention.

 S.A.F.E.
 Guide to Growing Up & S.A.F.E.
 Guide to Healthy Relationships

-These programs were created for 6th (Growing Up) and 7th and 8th (Healthy Relationships) grade students.
-In these multi-session (2-5 sessions) programs, we not only talk with children about sexual abuse, but also discuss more mature topics regarding sexual assault/abuse prevention.
+These programs were created for sixth (Growing Up) and seventh and eighth (Healthy Relationships) grade students.
+In these multi-session programs, we not only talk with children about sexual abuse, but also discuss more mature topics regarding sexual assault/abuse prevention.
 Content includes:

 - How to stay SAFE in pre-dating situations (Say what you mean, Avoid secluded places, Forget alcohol and drugs, Encourage group outings)